Last updated 08/01/2023

 South Dakota Medicaid covers telemedicine services even if the recipient and the provider are located in the same community.
 The decision of whether it is appropriate to deliver the service via telemedicine should be determined by the provider and the recipient.

-Originating sites listed in the eligible provider section are eligible to receive a facility fee for each completed telemedicine transaction for a covered distant site telemedicine service.
+Telemedicine originating sites for services provided via telemedicine include any site in the U.S. where the patient is at the time of the telemedicine service, including a person’s home.
+Originating sites listed below are eligible to receive a facility fee for each completed telemedicine transaction for a covered distant site telemedicine service.
 Sites not listed may also serve as an originating site but are not eligible for a facility fee reimbursement.
 Originating sites are not reimbursed for any additional costs associated with equipment, technicians, technology, or personnel utilized in the performance of the telemedicine service.
+The originating site fee is not reimbursable for audio-only services and should not be billed for these services.
+An originating site fee also is not reimbursable if the service could be provided onsite at the originating site, but the service is being provided via telemedicine solely due to patient preference to see a provider that is not located at the originating site.

 Originating sites must be an enrolled provider to be reimbursed by South Dakota Medicaid.
 The following providers are eligible to be reimbursed a facility fee for serving as an originating site: